Barcaaaa/Barcaaaa.github.io/_pages/about.md

   - /about.html
 ---

-🌈 I work as a lecturer at the College of Computer and Data Science, Fuzhou University.
+🌏 I work as a lecturer at the College of Computer and Data Science, Fuzhou University.
 I received the Ph.D. degree in the School of Informatics from Xiamen University, China, in 2025, supervised by Professor Yanyun Qu.
 I received the M.S. degree in the Department of Mechanical Engineering from Taiwan University, China, in 2019, supervised by Professor Han-Pang Huang.

-🏳️‍🌈 My research interests include, but are not limited to: Computer Vision (3D computer vision, image and point cloud semantic segmentation), Machine Learning (weakly-supervised learning, semi-supervised learning, unsupervised learning, transfer learning).
+📲 My research interests include, but are not limited to: Computer Vision (3D computer vision, image and point cloud semantic segmentation), Machine Learning (weakly-supervised learning, semi-supervised learning, unsupervised learning, transfer learning).
 Recently, I have focused on **3D domain adaptation, 3D domain generalization, and anomaly detection**.
 If you are interested in my research or have any use cases that you want to share, feel free to contact me! (📧: wuyao@fzu.edu.cn)

+😆 I plan to admit 3 master students.

 _______________________________________________________________________________________________________
 <h3>